Eva Gonzalès: Career and later life

 Gonzalès' work was celebrated by Salon reviewers for the inherent intuition with which she approached art, as well as her technical skill.
 At one point she listed herself as a student of Charles Chaplin with her submissions to the Salon, perhaps as a method to be taken more seriously.
-Much of her work became characterized through Salon reviews with the discussion of her "feminine technique" and her "seductive harmony."
-However, her large-scale painting, Box at the Théâtre des Italiens (1874), was characterized by the Salon jury as having "masculine vigor," which led them to reject it with questions as to her painting's authenticity.
+Much of her work became characterized through Salon reviews with the discussion of her "feminine technique" and her "seductive harmony".
+However, her large-scale painting, Box at the Théâtre des Italiens (1874), was characterized by the Salon jury as having "masculine vigor", which led them to reject it with questions as to her painting's authenticity.
+It was accepted by the Salon in 1879.

 Nevertheless, her work was reviewed positively by a variety of critics.
 Louis Leroy, Jules Castagnary, and Émile Zola praised the work she successfully showed at the Salons.
 Furthermore, the art critic Maria Deraismes championed Gonzalés for producing paintings which challenged the way female painters were viewed and separated from the art scene in Paris.

-Like Édouard Manet, Gonzalès never exhibited in the Impressionist exhibitions in Paris, but she is considered part of the group because of her painting style.
+Like Manet, Gonzalès did not exhibit in the Impressionist exhibitions but is considered part of the group because of her painting style.
 While studying under Manet, Gonzalès' self-portraits suggest that she was exploring her individuality and identity as an artist by presenting subtle correctives to Manet's version of her.
 Until 1872, she was strongly influenced by Manet but later developed her own, more personal style.
 This can be seen in works such as Enfant de Troupe (1870), which is a nod to Manet's Le Fifre (1866), while many of her later paintings involved portraits of her sister, Jeanne.
-It was common of Gonzales to use her family members, particularly her husband and her sister, Jeanne Gonzalès, as models in her work.
+It was common of Eva Gonzalès to use her family members, particularly her husband and her sister, Jeanne Gonzalès, as models in her work.

+During the Franco-Prussian War she sought refuge in Dieppe.
 In 1879, after a three-year engagement, she married Henri Guérard, a graphic artist and Manet's engraver.
 The couple had a son named Jean Raimond in April 1883, shortly before receiving news of the death of Manet.
-During the Franco-Prussian War she sought refuge in Dieppe.

 Her work was exhibited at the offices of the art review L'Art in 1882 and at the Galerie Georges Petit in 1883.
-Today, one of Gonzales' most notable works is A Loge in the Théàtre des Italiens (1874) which is "described as one of the most provocative paintings of its day..."
+Today, one of Eva Gonzalès' most notable works is A Loge in the Théàtre des Italiens (1874; Musée d'Orsay, Paris) which is "described as one of the most provocative paintings of its day..."

 Death

-In 1883, Gonzelès died in childbirth at the age of thirty-four, five days after the death of her teacher, Edouard Manet, which left her son to be raised by his father and her sister, Jeanne, who later became Guerard's second wife.
+In 1883, Gonzalès died in childbirth at the age of thirty-six, five days after the death of her teacher, Edouard Manet, which left her son to be raised by his father and her sister, Jeanne, who later became Guerard's second wife.
 Since her death, exhibitions of Gonzales work were held at the Salons de La Vie Moderne (1885), the Salon d'Automne (1907), at several galleries in Paris.
-Her work has also been exhibited in 1952 at the Musée National des Beaux-Arts, Monte Carlo.
+Her work has been exhibited in 1952 at the Musée National des Beaux-Arts, Monte Carlo.